 - Wednesdays and Thursdays for 30 minutes. - Designed to provide students an opportunity to receive reteaching, intervention, enrichment, or time to work on projects, readings, and redos. - Students have the opportunity to choose different sessions that meet their needs.
-It also provides an opportunity for teachers to see students outside of their regular classroom activities and give them additional support. - Weekly sign ups are in Infinite Campus and it is recommended that students wait until Friday to sign up for tutorial.
-Not all of the sessions are available until then. - A closed session means that a teacher assigns a student to a specific tutorial.
-This is typically because the teacher has determined that the student needs a little bit of extra practice on a specific skill or make up missed tests. - Tutorial is not one on one teacher tutoring and should not be treated as such.
-If you feel your student could use extra support, you may contact the teacher, or counselors. - Students are expected to be productive for the entire 30 minutes. - Students who fail to sign up for the week's tutorials by Monday at 8:30am may receive a lunch detention.
+It also provides an opportunity for teachers to see students outside of their regular classroom activities and give them additional support. - Weekly sign ups are in Infinite Campus and students can sign up Thursday through Monday's homeroom.
+A closed session means that a teacher assigns a student to a specific tutorial.
+This is typically because the teacher has determined that the student needs a little bit of extra practice on a specific skill or make up missed tests.

+- Tutorial is not one on one teacher tutoring and should not be treated as such.
+If you feel your student could use extra support, you may contact the teacher, or counselors. - Students are expected to be productive for the entire 30 minutes. - Students who fail to sign up for the week's tutorials by the end of Monday's homeroom will be assigned to a room with availability.